 Spray tans have a bad rap, and I know this firsthand.
 Whenever it comes up in conversation and I share that I'm an occasional spray tan customer, I'm met with looks of surprise, bemusement, and even outright distaste.
 "I would never get a spray tan," is a sentence I've heard multiple times from friends and family.
 I don't blame them for being off-put.
-Spray tan horror stories are common, and with the orange-y type that were made popular in the early-2000s, it only makes sense that people are—shall we say—cautious when it comes to the tanning treatment, especially considering that when most people hear the words "spray tan," they conjure up an image of clunky spray equipment dousing skin with a dripping layer of orange liquid.
+Spray tan horror stories are common, and with the orangey type that was made popular in the early-2000s, it only makes sense that people are—shall we say—cautious when it comes to the tanning treatment, especially considering that when most people hear the words "spray tan," they conjure up an image of clunky spray equipment dousing skin with a dripping layer of orange liquid.

 That couldn't be further from the truth.
 It's 2019, and spray tans are as subtle and sophisticated as ever.
 As long as you're choosing a reputable spray tan artist and undergoing the proper preparation and after-care, you'll end up with a natural and beautifully sun-kissed tan.
 Think: "I just returned from a blissed-out vacation in the Maldives."
 Keep scrolling to learn everything you'll ever need to know about spray tanning, straight from LA's airbrush tanning expert.

-1. All Faux Tan Products Are Formulated With The Same Active Ingredient
+1. All Faux Tan Products Are Formulated With the Same Active Ingredient

 Heather Shaw is the owner and creator of Heather Tans, one of LA's top airbrush tanning studios (she's tanned celebs like Mel B., Ronan Farrow, and Ellie Goulding).
 She's been working as a professional spray tan artist for over 15 years, and as such, knows all the ins and outs of the process, including the science behind it.
 Here it goes: The basis for all spray tans is a single active ingredient called dihydroxyacetone (DHA).
-No matter what other ingredients are present in a formula, it's DHA that's really responsible for the temporary tanning of the skin.
+No matter what other ingredients are present in a formula, it's DHA that's responsible for the temporary tanning of the skin.
 "It’s just like how alcohol is the active ingredient in beer, wine, and liquor.
 Alcohol gives you the effect of being buzzed; Ibprofeun is an active ingredient in Advil that’s going to give you the effect of a fever-reducer.
 Similarly, dihydroxyacetone gives you the effect of looking tan," Shaw says.

-So while the term "chemical reaction," might sound harmful, it's really just the name given to the process of DHA interacting with the the skin (in other words, it's much less scary than it sounds).
+So while the term "chemical reaction," might sound harmful, it's just the name given to the process of DHA interacting with the skin (in other words, it's much less scary than it sounds).
 The process, which is called a maillard reaction, involves the DHA interacting with amino acids found in the top layer of the skin, called the stratum corneum.
 "Basically, DHA responds with the skin’s amino acids, particularly arginine, lysine, histidine, and it forms a variety of brown compounds called melanoidins," Shaw explains.
 It's these melanoidins that are responsible for the tanning of the skin.
 "Sometimes I explain it like when you cut an apple and you leave it out and it oxidizes."

-2. The Active Ingredient Comes In Different Strengths
+2. The Active Ingredient Comes in Different Strengths

 All spray tan products contain the same active ingredient, but that doesn't mean they all contain the same percentage of it.
 Generally speaking, the higher the percentage of DHA, the quicker (and darker) the spray tan will develop, Shaw likens it to medication.
 "Some people need 10 milligrams; some people need 15 milligrams; some people need 20 milligrams, right?
 When you go to a doctor and they prescribe you something, sometimes they have to change your dose based on how you respond.
 Every body—every human being—has a completely different makeup and chemistry."
 In regards to DHA, this means that the percentage can be customized by the spray tan artist to accommodate your unique skin and desired result.
 "The way I explain it is that some people are DHA-sensitive and some people are DHA-resistant.
 It’s just like a tolerance level to any other active ingredient, which is why I compare it to things like alcohol or ibuprofen."

 Aside from having a conversation with the spray tan artist, another way to decipher which DHA percentage is best for you is through good old trial-and-error.
 This is especially true if you're planning on getting a spray tan before a big event (brides beware!).
 Think about it: If you're attending a major event, and you want to look and feel your best, you don't want to risk getting a spray tan for the first time just days before—you want to make sure you'll get the result you desire.
 "I would recommend a trial tan for a big event, like a wedding," Shaw says.
 "Come in at least two weeks before."
-(Two weeks is just enough time for a spray tan to develop and subsequently disappear due the the skin's natural exfoliation process.)
+(Two weeks is just enough time for a spray tan to develop and subsequently disappear due the skin's natural exfoliation process.)

-3. All Tanning Products Are Clear In Their Pure Form
+3. All Tanning Products Are Clear in Their Pure Form

 This one blew my mind a little bit.
 I'm so used to seeing caramel-colored tanning products that I never really questioned it.
 The bronze color of the product makes your skin similarly bronze, right?
 Not so fast.
 "The DHA is colorless," Shaw explains.
 "It’s clear in its pure form, which means all tanning products are actually clear in their pure form.
 Tanning companies add a cosmetic bronzer into the tanning solution."

-While the reasoning for adding what is essentially makeup into a tanning solution might differ depending on who you ask, the general consensus is that it's added for marketing purposes.
+While the reasoning for adding what is essentially makeup into a tanning solution might differ depending on who you ask, the consensus is that it's added for marketing purposes.
 If a consumer doesn't know that DHA is the real tanning ingredient, they'll reach for bronze formulas over clear, since that implies greater efficacy.
 That's not necessarily so.
-Shaw says that it's the cosmetic bronzer that rubs off on your clothes and sheets and leads to a greater potential for streakiness and splotchiness, since it can temporarily stain the skin.
-What's more is that some cosmetic bronzers can stain the skin.
+Shaw says that it's the cosmetic bronzer that rubs off on your clothes and sheets and leads to a greater potential for streakiness and splotchiness since it can temporarily stain the skin.
+What's more, is that some cosmetic bronzers can stain the skin.
 "Some people like that because they want to look and feel tan right away, but it’s not necessary.
-You can get tan with a clear product, and I think that helps prevent over-developed [read: "orange-y"] color," she says.
-"My preference is clear product, because it's in its pure form, and it’s just going to be the scientific reaction between the amino acids and the proteins in your skin.
+You can get tan with a clear product, and I think that helps prevent over-developed [read: "orangey"] color," she says.
+"My preference is clear product because it's in its pure form, and it’s just going to be the scientific reaction between the amino acids and the proteins in your skin.
 In my opinion, you’d help alleviate a lot of the common issues and backlash associated with a spray tan if you take the bronzer component out."

 4. Spray Tans Are Completely Inclusive and Customizable